kryptic-cant-code/hmmm/README.md

-# Will You Be My Valentine?
+# Can we go out for some Chatpata khana?

-This project is designed to be an interactive webpage to ask someone to be your Valentine.
+This project is designed to be an interactive webpage to ask someone to ask out.
 Please use this code as inspiration.
 ---
 ## Respect Open-Source
 I built this for **fun & learning**.
 If you fork or modify it: